Narayanaswamy5152/bitAssignment/README.md

-In this project, let's build a **Nxt Trendz - Specific Product Details** app by applying the concepts we have learned till now.
+In this project, I build a **Beyond Imagination Technology Assignment** app by applying the concepts I have learned till now.

-### Refer to the image below:
+### Refer to the video below:

 <br/>
 <div style="text-align: center;">